HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-relu                                     Yes      Yes      Yes     No        No       No        No        No       No     torch relu\_                                   Yes      Yes      Yes     No        No       No        No        No       No     torch remainder                                Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch reshape                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch resolve_conj                             Yes      Yes      No      No        No       No        No        No       No     torch resolve_neg                              Yes      Yes      No      No        No       No        No        No       No     torch
+relu                                     Yes      Yes      Yes     No        No       No        No        No       No     torch relu\_                                   Yes      Yes      Yes     No        No       No        No        No       No     torch remainder                                Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch renorm                                   Yes      Yes      Yes     No        No       No        No        No       No     torch reshape                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch resolve_conj                             Yes      Yes      No      No        No       No        No        No       No     torch resolve_neg                              Yes      Yes      No      No        No       No        No        No       No     torch